arindia/arindia.github.io/_help/update.md

 ---
-title: Updating a Profile Page
+title: Updating a Profile
-subtitle: How to update a profile page
+subtitle: How to update a profile
 ---

 <h3>Updating your profile details</h3>

-Once your page is published and you've started a subscription, you can change your page information at any time.
+Once your profile is published and you've started a subscription, you can change your page information at any time.

 To update your profile page: